 It typically takes a little getting used to when you first begin using false grip, but you’ll quickly learn to love it.

-Correct Center Of Mass Placement For Muscle Ups
+Correct Center Of Mass Placement For Muscle-Ups

-This is literally what 99% of people get wrong, and why they NEVER learn to muscle up.
+Center of mass placement when learning to muscle up is super crucial.
+This is what 99 percent of people get wrong, and why they NEVER learn to muscle up.

+What is center of mass placement, you ask?
+I first learned about it high school physics, so it doesn’t take a genius to understand.
 It just takes an awareness of the fact that your body is a weighted object in space, like anything else.

 In physics, the center of mass of a distribution of mass in space is the unique point where the weighted relative position of the distributed mass sums to zero or the point where if a force is applied causes it to move in direction of force without rotation.
 The distribution of mass is balanced around the center of mass and the average of the weighted position coordinates of the distributed mass defines its coordinates.